-We estimated mean SL across all surveyed tributaries using a linear mixed effects (LME) model of survey date versus redd age class.
+We estimated mean SL across all surveyed tributaries using a linear mixed effects (LME) model of survey date in relation to redd age class.
 The model related normalized survey day (day 1 was the day a redd was first observed and tagged) to redd age class.
 We defined SL as the predicted normalized survey day at which redds became age-4, or no longer apparent.
 Optimal random effects structures (random intercept and random slope for tag ID) were tested using AIC model selection and likelihood ratio testing.
 The most complex model was:

-$$(1.1) y_i \sim N(\alpha{i[i]} + \beta{i[i]} redd_a ge_i, \sigma_v^2) for i = 1...N$$ where $\alpha{j[i]}$ and $\beta{j[i]}$ are normally distributed intercept and slope parameters incorporating random variation for each tag ID j (i represents the sample number).
-All linear mixed effects modelling was performed in R (R Core Team 2017) using lme4 (Bates et al. 2015).
+(1.1) $$y_i \sim N(\alpha{j[i]} + \beta{j[i]} redd_a ge_i, \sigma_y^2) \quad for \ i = 1 \dots N$$ where $\alpha{j[i]}$ and $\beta{j[i]}$ are normally distributed intercept and slope parameters incorporating random variation for each tag ID j (i represents the sample number).
+All linear mixed effects modelling was performed in R (R Core Team 2017) using Ime4 (Bates et al. 2015).

-Survey life can be specific to individual tributaries because of unique physical and biological characteristics (e.g., substrate, flow, periphyton growth, etc.), and examining the effect of tributary on SL modelling is important for understanding how redds age in the Halfway Watershed.
+Survey life can be specific to individual tributaries due to physical and biological characteristics such as substrate, flow, and periphyton growth (Gallagher et al. 2007) and examining the effect of tributary on SL modelling is important for understanding how redds age in the Halfway Watershed.
 We will delay the use of tributary-specific survey life models due to the complex nature of redd ageing and the increased data requirements when incorporating fixed effects into LME models.
 Tributary-specific SL and other candidate model formulations will be explored during synthesis modelling, and previous redd abundance estimates adjusted accordingly.